jadecobra/python_tdd_exercises/source/functions.rst

        def accepts_positional_and_keyword_arguments(first_name, last_name):
            return None
-    the terminal updates to show an `AssertionError <./AssertionError.rst>`_
+    the terminal updates to show an :doc:`AssertionError`
 * edit the return statement to make the test pass
   .. code-block:: python

        def accepts_positional_and_keyword_arguments(first_name, last_name):
            return first_name, last_name
-    the terminal updates the `AssertionError <./AssertionError.rst>`_ with the values we just added
+    the terminal updates the :doc:`AssertionError` with the values we just added
 * modify ``test_functions_with_positional_and_keyword_arguments`` to make our results match the expectation
   .. code-block:: python